top of page

 In daily life, we already communicate through sounds, postures, and images, without calling it "art."

-Expressive Arts builds on this intermodal language and, during a session, we transition between different expressions:
+Expressive Arts builds on this intermodal language.
+During a session, we transition between different creative expressions:

 • a drawing becomes a gesture,